favonia/cloudflare-ddns/README.markdown

 > 🃏🤖 **Wildcard domains** (`*.example.org`) represent all subdomains that _would not exist otherwise._ Therefore, if you have another subdomain entry `sub.example.org`, the wildcard domain is independent of it, because it only represents the _other_ subdomains which do not have their own entries.
 Also, you can only have one layer of `*`---`*.*.example.org` would not work.

 > 🌐🤖 **Internationalized domain names** are handled using the _nontransitional processing_ (fully compatible with IDNA2008).
 At this point, all major browsers and whatnot have switched to the same nontransitional processing.
-See this [useful FAQ on internationalized domain names](https://www.unicode.org/faq/idn.html).
+See [this useful FAQ on internationalized domain names](https://www.unicode.org/faq/idn.html).

 > 🤖 Technical notes on WAF lists:
 >
 > 1. [Cloudflare does not allow single IPv6 addresses in a WAF list](https://developers.cloudflare.com/waf/tools/lists/custom-lists/#lists-with-ip-addresses-ip-lists), and thus the updater will use the smallest IP range allowed by Cloudflare that contains the detected IPv6 address.
-> 2. The updater will delete unmanaged IPs from WAF lists (e.g., if you disable IPv6 with `IP6_PROVIDER=none`, then all existing IPv6 addresses or IPv6 ranges will be deleted).
+> 2. The updater will delete unmanaged IPs from the specified WAF lists (e.g., if you disable IPv6 with `IP6_PROVIDER=none`, then existing IPv6 addresses or IPv6 ranges in the lists will be deleted).
 The idea is that the list should only contain detected IP addresses.

 </details>